 The resolutions you make obviously depend on what you want to achieve with your blog.
-A lot of professional bloggers post about how to become a pro blogger or make loads of money from your blog in 2017.
+A lot of professional bloggers post about how to become a pro blogger or make loads of money from your blog next year.
 Unfortunately, I can’t help you with either of those!

 However, if you want to simply enjoy your blog, get organised and grow it so your posts are actually getting read then hopefully this post will help.